adrn-blog/adrian.pw/content/about.md

 ### Software

-I am a member of the [Astropy](https://www.astropy.org/) Coordination Committee, a core contributor to Astropy, and a maintainer of the `astropy.coordinates` and `astropy.units` subpackages.
+I am a former member of the [Astropy](https://www.astropy.org/) Coordination Committee, a core contributor to Astropy, and a maintainer of the `astropy.coordinates` and `astropy.units` subpackages.

 Some other, more specialized Python packages I have written: